-- School begins at 8:30 a.m.
-All pupils and teachers are expected to be on time. - Morning registration will take place at the start of school at 8.30am.
-The registers will remain open for IOmins.
-After which, arrivals will be marked late, a recording of which will be made on Databiz, including the time of arrival. - The school will contact parents/guardians in the event of pupils being consistently late or leaving early. - The Principal is obliged under the Education Welfare Act, to report children who are persistently late, to the Education Welfare Board. - A record will be kept of the children who are late in the form of a sign in/sign out/latecomers book in each individual class. - From 8:40 onwards names will be written in the sign in book which will be easily accessible for pupils and parents. - This information is forwarded to parents in the annual report/end of year report.
+- School begins at 8:20 a.m.
+All pupils and teachers are expected to be on time. - Morning registration will take place at the start of school at 8.40am.
+The registers will remain open until 9.20 am.
+Arrivals after 8:40am will be marked late, a recording of which will be made on Aladdin and in the school office, including the number of minutes late. - A record will be kept of the children who are late in the form of a sign in/sign out/latecomers book in the school office. - From 8:40 a.m onwards names will be written in the sign in book in the office which will be easily accessible for pupils and parents. - Any child arriving late must be brought to Reception, where their parent or guardian must sign the sign-in book.
+The child will then be escorted to the classroom by the secretary.
+Parents are not permitted to take their child directly to the classroom.
+Please note that lateness causes significant disruption to the classroom routine and should be avoided whenever possible. - If a child needs to be collected early, parents should inform the school in advance.